k0nserv/plid/README.md

 The prefix represents at most 3 characters, each character taking 5 bits, with the last bit of the 16 first bit reserved (set to 0).
 This allows for prefixes of length 1-3 characters.
 The prefix numbering is 'a' = 1, 'b' = 2, ..., 'z' = 26.

+## Todo

+Things that still need to be done:

+- [ ] Get rid of last allocation in Rust for `plid_send` by directly constructing a bytea.
+- [ ] Add some property benchmarks.
+- [ ] Handle edge case of 115 bits of base 32 which should be rejected since we only encode 112 bits.
+- [ ] Hash index support.

 ## Inspiration